Matt Ketchum (MKUltraman), digital infrastructure consultant based in Tokyo, Japan

 I've spent 10 years watching Japanese businesses suffocate under their own tool chaos.
 I've helped 40+ SMEs eliminate redundant software, automate workflows that were eating 15+ hours per week, and build reporting systems that actually show what's working.

-I work with a small number of clients at a time — typically 6-8 per year.
+I work with a small number of clients at a time, typically 6 to 8 per year.
 When your systems are this broken, depth matters more than scale.

 40+ SMEs transformed